 The Economics of Coal vs. Propane vs. Pellets

 While the all-natural allure of charcoal might be viewed as a more sustainable option than propane, these grills tend to burn through coals pretty quickly.
 This is an important factor to consider when choosing a grill, particularly considering the cost of replacement fuel.
 Classic charcoal briquettes are the most common, but we recommend all-natural lump charcoal, which may be harder to start but burns hotter and offers a higher-quality flavor without any additives or chemicals.
-While none of our current portable grill models utilize pellets, we can attest from previous testing periods that pellets are generally sold in 20-pound bags and cost a bit more than a similar-sized bag of charcoal, but they are dense and efficient.
-In our previous rounds of testing, we found that we could cook at least five times as long with a standard bag of pellets, including an all-day smoke or two.
+Pellet grills, or those that offer pellet boxes for smoking, burn wood pellets that are generally sold in 20-pound bags and cost a bit more than a similar-sized bag of charcoal.
+These are dense and highly efficient.
+We have found that we can cook at least five times as long with a standard bag of pellets, including an all-day smoking or two.

 Lining up grills side-by-side to test the backyard ultra-classics, hamburgers and portabella-burgers.